ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 az login --service-principal -u "${AZ_APP_ID}" --password "${AZ_CLIENT_SECRET}" --tenant "${AZ_TENANT_ID}" > /dev/null
 az account set -s "${AZ_SUBSCRIPTION_ID}" > /dev/null

 ```

 Do 'source' your interactive shell , or you'll login with your current active user.

+### Create ACR
 First create an Azure resource group to put the ACR in
 ```
 az group create --name az-nodeapps-nonprod-weu-acr-rg --location "West Europe"
 ```

-Create Azure Container Registry with
+Next create the actual Azure Container Registry with
 ```
 az acr create --resource-group az-nodeapps-nonprod-weu-acr-rg --name nodeappsweureg --sku Basic
 ```

-Test the login
+You should be able to test the login

 ```
 az acr login --name nodeappsweureg
 ```

-You can test it through Docker login too:
+Also can be tested through Docker login too:
 ```
 docker login nodeappsweureg.azurecr.io
         Username: ndapweureg
         Password:
 ```
+### Docker Tag
+We need to tag the image so that it can be controlled in ACR
 Tag the image for ACR
 ```
 docker tag nodejs-example-app_web:latest nodeappsweureg.azurecr.io/examples/nodejs-example-app
 ```

-Enable the administrator user account for an Azure Container Registry.
+You may need to enable the administrator user account for the ACS that you created.
 ```
 az acr update --name nodeappsweureg --admin-enabled true
 ```

-Push your Docker image to ACR
+Push your Docker image to the ACR that you created
 ```
 docker push nodeappsweureg.azurecr.io/examples/nodejs-example-app
 ```

-See if your Image is in Azure ACR
+You should now be able to 'see' and list if your image is in Azure ACR

 ```
 az acr show --resource-group az-nodeapps-nonprod-weu-acr-rg --name nodeappsweureg --query "id" --output tsv
 ```

+# Azure Kubernetes Service

 Right, now we should try and deploy the image into something to run it!

-# Run book to deploy Azure AKS in shell
+## To deploy Azure AKS in shell

-Create resource group (naming convention...)
+Create resource group (notice the naming convention :-) ...)

 ```
 az group create --name az-nodeapps-nonprod-weu-aks2-rg --location "west europe"